vikalpgandha/blockchain_basics_docs/README.md

 ### truffle-config.js

 This file is very important file. which will contain all the configuration we can change or add.

-This will be also writtent in JavaScript and using this file, we can configure various networks, change solidity compiler version etc.
+This will be writtent in JavaScript and using this file, we can configure various networks, change solidity compiler version etc.

 [How to use truffle-config.js?](#use-truffle-configjs)

-# How to Use truffle?
+# How to Use Truffle?

-- This section wll give extremely basic overview on How to deploy and interact with contract using truffle inside Local Machine
+- This section will give extremely basic overview on How to deploy and interact with contract using truffle inside Local Machine

 ### Truffle Migration Files

 - These files are located inside migrations folder.

-- These files will get executed if we run `truffle migrate`.

-- These file is also makes possible to interect with contract using JavaScript.
+- These files will get executed if we run `truffle migrate` and it makes possible to interect with contract using JavaScript.

 - Here is basic code of migration file which deploys contract named SimpleStorage inside specified network.

 ```
 var MyContract = artifacts.require("SimpleStorage");